udacity-om/Udacity_Sensor_Fusion_Engineer/Setup_PCL_In_VisualStudio2015.md

     * $(FREEGLUT_DIR)\lib\x64
 8. Add the required .lib files to "Solution->Properties->Linker->Input->Additional Dependencies".
    (Tip: Open up a command prompt and for each of the library locations set up above do the following:
    Navigate to the library location in the command prompt.
 Enter "dir \*.lib /B > C:\Users\dz31jl\Desktop\store.txt", without the quotes.
 Copy the contents of the store.txt file and add it to the Additional Dependencies.
-The contenets of store.txt has to be copied before executing the command again.)
+Make sure to add the right .lib to the corresponding Solution Configuration(For e.g. opencv_world410d.lib should be added to Debug and opencv_world410.lib to Release).
+The contents of store.txt has to be copied before executing the command again otherwise store.txt will be overwritten.)